Melitta Coffee Maker:

-For $41, this is a good coffee maker.
-I’d say no matter the price, this is a sleek looking and nice coffee maker.
+For $41, this is a good decent priced coffee maker.
 We’ll see how I feel in a few months.

 No more expensive coffee makers for me!
 Under $50 will have to do it.

-I decided to keep the other because if I break a glass carafe, I’ll have an extra.
+I decided to keep the other coffee maker because if I break a glass carafe, I’ll have an extra.
 Plus, no way am I fighting a Walmart exchange!

 Here is a good look at this coffee maker from the Melitta.com website.